Brands Have Stopped Selling Solutions and Started Selling Validation

 What It Means

 I’m not saying the old model was better.
 It definitely exploited insecurities.
-But there’s something worth thinking about here.
+But there’s something worth sitting with here.
 The old approach at least assumed people could improve and grow.
-The new one assumes you’re already perfect and frames any suggestion otherwise as offensive.
+The new one assumes you’re already perfect and that any suggestion to the contrary is an aggression.

-Haidt’s research suggests we might already be seeing the cost: rising anxiety, increasing polarization, difficulty handling criticism.
-The advertising shift isn’t causing these problems, but it sure is reflecting them.
-And maybe reinforcing them.
+Haidt’s research suggests we might already be seeing some of the effects: rising anxiety, increasing polarization, difficulty handling criticism.
+Advertising didn’t cause these things.
+But it may be reflecting them in ways worth paying attention to.

 Comments